webcomponents/polyfills/README.md

 # ShadyCSS

-ShadyCSS provides a shim for, CSS Custom Properties, CSS Mixins with `@apply` support, and ShadowDOM V1 style encapsulation with the ShadyDOM library.
+ShadyCSS provides a shim for CSS Custom Properties and ShadowDOM V1 style encapsulation with the ShadyDOM library.

 ## Requirements
-ShadyCSS requires support for CustomElements, ShadowDOM, MutationObserver, Promise, Object.assign
+ShadyCSS requires support for the `<template>` element, CustomElements, ShadowDOM, MutationObserver, Promise, Object.assign

-This library is distributed as ES2016 only, due to the included `<custom-style>` element definition.

 ## Usage